 Formal Advising: A minimum of one time each semester (usually around mid-term), faculty are expected to meet formally with their advisees to review student progress throughout the Program and to discuss any challenges and successes.
 Prior to this session, each student will engage in a process of self-reflection related to professional and academic behaviors by evaluating themselves using a standardized inventory.
-Students are expected to develop goals for their upcoming clinical experiences and consult with their advisor based upon their current learning strengths and weaknesses.
+They will develop SMART Goals for their upcoming clinical experiences with their advisor based upon their current learning strengths and weaknesses.
 This information will be used to facilitate discussion during the advising session.
 Advisors will keep record of these interactions via the AUAdvise appointment reporting system.